-I’ve never been much of a girly, girly.
+I’ve never been much of a girly-girl.
 I like to wear dresses and skirts, but I’m all tomboy on the inside.
 You can see my style reflected in how we raise and dress our daughter.
-Even my daughter’s toys tend to lean more towards gender neutral things than say princesses and barbies.
-Needless to say, it was a big shock this year when out of the blue she insisted on being a Princess for Halloween.
+Even my daughter’s toys tend to lean more towards gender neutral things than say, princesses and Barbies.
+Needless to say, it was a big shock this year when out of the blue, she insisted on being a princess for Halloween.

 Boy, I love that kid!